wong-justin/melee-bot/README.md

 - [ ] clean up docs formatting
   - [ ] replace documentation.md with formatted docstring in livemelee__init__
     - [ ] setup script replaces docstring?
+- [ ] make a framework for custom menu nav?
+  - [ ] eg. to change from 4 stock to inifinite time (good for training ML)
+  - [ ] or eg. move cursor to new stage icon locations in crystal melee iso
 - [ ] Make a semi-playable bot
 - [ ] Sidequest - train a bot with machine learning
   - [ ] gather training dataset of replays